concord-consortium/teaching-teamwork/json-file-formats.md

           }
         },
         "wires": [
-          "input:C,or:13",  "// C = (NOT A AND B) from input hole 1",
+          "bus:3,or:13",  "// C = (NOT A AND B) from bus hole 1",
-          "input:D,or:12",  "// D = (NOT B AND A) from input hole 2",
+          "bus:4,or:12",  "// D = (NOT B AND A) from bus hole 2",
-          "or:11,output:XOR", "// (C OR D) to output hole 1"
+          "or:11,bus:5", "// (C OR D) to bus hole 1"
         ]
       }
     }
   ],
   "truthTable": [  # used by the submit button to determine if the wiring is correct
-                                          # the first row is the input and output labels to check and the remaining rows are the valid combinations
+                   # the first set of columns are the global inputs (left to right, corresponding to holes 1 and 2 in the bus) and the remainder are the global outputs
                    # the code will cycle through all the combinations, setting the inputs, resolving the board values and then testing the output
-    ["input:A", "input:B", "output:XOR"],
     [0, 0, 0],
     [0, 1, 1],
     [1, 0, 1],